By the way, an acknowledgement that you on the phones have been holding for a while, and I. I get it.

 Jeffrey Lloyd on CNN was asked about what Brett Stevens at the Wall Street Journal had said on Anderson Cooper 360 last night.

-If the people in the establishment had been listening to Rush Limbaugh for the last X number of years, they would have seen this coming.
+It just strikes me, if the people in the establishment had been listening to Rush Limbaugh for the last X number of years, they would have seen this coming.

-All they had to do was listen to Russia's show, listen to what his callers are saying to him, and they would have understood perfectly well long before Donald Trump that they had a real problem on their hands, but they didn't pay attention.
+All they had to do was listen to Rush's show, listen to what his callers are saying to him, and they would have understood perfectly well long before Donald Trump that they had a real problem on their hands, but they didn't pay attention.

-That's pretty uh right on the money.
+That's pretty right on the money.

 He's simply saying if these guys had listened to you, if they'd been paying attention, that Trump didn't happen in a vacuum, that it's been coming, and they should have known it.